nullt3r/rapiddns/README.md

 # Description
 Simple python module (unofficial) allowing you to access data from rapiddns.io.
-You can also use it as an library.
+You can also use it as a module.

 As mentioned on the rapiddns.io: